davips/pjml-may_archived/README.md

-# pjml - Paje Machine Learning Package
+# pjml - [this repository is for historic reasons]

 Machine learning library.

-## Beware!
-This package is still in the pre-release version, which is changed continuously.